Radiopharmaceutical for Pain Relief and Cancer control from Metastatic Bone Disease due to Prostate Cancer

 Your radiopharmaceutical injection will be done as an outpatient procedure.
 The procedure will take approximately an hour.
 You will be monitored for up to ½ hour after the injection after which you may go home.
 You may continue your normal daily activities with friends and family members after your injection.

 This radiopharmaceutical is routinely prescribed as a six (6) injection course, four (4) weeks apart to help with bone disease and improve survival.
 Blood work will be required prior to each injection to ensure blood counts are stable.
 Your nurse will assist in coordinating the tests.
+A current weight will be required as well to help calculate your dose of medication.
 Continue taking your current pain medication.
 You and your doctor will decide if the dose needs to be adjusted.

 There are no restrictions regarding contact with other people after receiving Xofigo except as noted below.